 In addition, display security assurances, certifications and guarantee seals to prove that your website is trusted and reliable among online shoppers.
 This is especially important for first-time visitors who are typically hesitant to purchase from a brand they’re unfamiliar with.

 4. Use minimal form fields

-Designing effective forms whether that’s to generate leads or account registration can be particularly tricky for landing pages but most experts suggest you go for short forms, using no more than 3-4 fields.
+Designing effective forms, whether that’s to generate leads or account registration, can be particularly tricky for landing pages.
+As a result of this, most experts suggest you go for short forms, using no more than 3-4 fields.
 This is because the number of form fields and conversion rate are closely related i.e. as the number of fields in a form goes up, the conversion rate goes down.
 That’s why it’s important to limit the number of required fields − only ask for the absolute most important information.
 A standard recommendation is to ask for a visitor’s first name, last name and email.

 Additionally, providing a way to create an account through a social media profile is another way to shorten form fields.
 ASOS is a good example of doing just that.
 As you can see below, when asking if they are new to ASOS, they include the option of logging in via Facebook, Google or Apple.

 5. Keep the page relevant to the keywords you’re bidding on

 When people search on Google, they expect to see relevant search results.
 Therefore, you should optimise all of your PPC landing pages to ensure that they include relevant content that matches the keyword(s) in your campaign.
 For example, if a person searches for “coffee tables,” don’t send them to a landing page for “dining tables.”
 The intent behind that specific search is to find places to stay − not to persuade them to visit.